-Our preferred and therefore most recommended walking route from the hotel to catch the St. Charles Ave. streetcar is to:
+Our preferred and therefore most recommended walking route from the hotel to catch the St. Charles Ave. streetcar takes about 20 minutes:

 - Take a left at the hotel’s entrance